Violation of a Restraining Order – What happens if I violate my restraining order – Penalties for violating a restraining order

 Give us a call for a free consultation, and please feel free to continue reading this page for more information on violation of restraining order charges in New Jersey.

 Violation of a restraining order is codified in N.J.S.A.
 2C:29-9, which states that a law enforcement officer has probable cause to arrest a person who has committed “contempt” of a domestic violence order.
 In legal terms, violation of a restraining order is considered criminal contempt, and the punishments are especially severe for contempt of a domestic violence order.
-Criminal contempt in a domestic violence case is usually classified as a fourth degree crime, punishable by up to 18 months in prison.
+Criminal contempt in a domestic violence case can be classified as a fourth degree crime, punishable by up to 18 months in prison.

 Even if it is classified as a disorderly persons offense, the charge is punishable by up to six (6) months in jail.
 That is still WAY too much time to spend locked up behind bars.
-You’ll miss an entire season of Dancing with the Stars.

 If a person commits a second offense, he or she will be subject to additional penalties and will receive a mandatory sentence of 30 days in prison.